JupiterOne/sdk/docs/integrations/development.md

 will be written to disk in the following structure (relative to the integration's current working directory).

-To assist with debugging and visibilty into exactly what data was collected, the integration will bucket data collected from each step.
+To assist with debugging and visibility into exactly what data was collected, the integration will bucket data collected from each step.
 Here is an example of what the `.j1-integration` directory may look like.

 ```